stillunfolding/capastrophic/README.md

 - [To Do List](#to-do-list)

 ## Installation
-Except for the `installer.py` tool, which requires the `pyscard` and `pycryptodome` libraries for communication with the card and implementing the SCP02/SCP03 protocols, respectively, all other tools in this project are developed solely using Python’s built-in features and do not depend on any external libraries.
+Except for the `ccm.py` (Card Content Manager) tool, which requires the `pyscard` and `pycryptodome` libraries for communication with the card and implementing the SCP02/SCP03 protocols, respectively, all other tools in this project are developed solely using Python’s built-in features and do not depend on any external libraries.

 > [!IMPORTANT]
 > **Python 3.7 or newer is required.**